Arc the Lad III: Plot

 The first to be found was Eternal Steel, since it is somewhere in Parute.
-They search the Cariote cave but found nothing.
-The next place to go will be the Museum in Paltos, since there is a lot of ancient weapons and armors displayed there.
-The clerk in the Museum told them that none of the weapons or armors of display was made by a material that ancient, but he points them to a clue of someone who might wield a weapon that ancient.
-It is Matheus, a master swordsman of the old time.
-The clerk told the team a story in which the undefeated Matheus was cheated by a fellow fighter to take the Great Mystic Sword for himself.
-He then point them to the old battle arena, which reside in the Digarta Wilds, to meet the Ghost of the cheating warrior, since he was unsatisfied for winning by cheating and haunts the arena with guilt and lust for power.
+A museum clerk points tells them about Matheus, a master swordsman of the old time.
+The clerk tells the team a story in which the undefeated Matheus was cheated by a fellow fighter to take the Great Mystic Sword for himself.
+He then point them to the old battle arena in the Digarta Wilds, to meet the Ghost of the cheating warrior, since he was unsatisfied for winning by cheating and haunts the arena with guilt and lust for power.
 Since Velhart is the best swordsman known in Parute, he challenged him over the Great Mystic Sword.
-But the Ghost Warrior is more than a match to Velhart and beat him almost single-handedly.
+However, the Ghost beats him almost single-handedly.
 After considering what lacks of Velhart, they pay Gruga a visit to consult the matter.
 Gruga tell Velhart that all he need to do is to change his point of view, which Velhart take as an insult.
 He then point Velhart to some "strong-willed" people that might help him.
-Starting from the arena host, that has been practicing for his ability, to Raia, the receptionist girl of the arena, which has a large passion to be a world-class singer.
+Starting from the arena host, that has been practicing for his ability, to Raia, the receptionist girl of the arena.
 Alec's team then confronted by Shante, which came all the way from Eteru isle to fetch Raia for her bar.
 She then ask Velhart if he has corrected his point of view.
 Velhart then realized that the Ghost Warrior was the same as he was being, hungry for more power and glory.
 After correcting his point of view and his judgment, he once again challenged the Ghost Warrior and emerged victorious.
 Velhart then receive fragments of Eternal Steel after laying the Warrior's spirit to rest.